danking6/veltoc/README.md

 # Software Setup

 Arduino Studio was used.
 Please download the necessary libraries.
 If using wifi (needed for accurate time), add wifi credentials in voltoc-model-01.ino.
 Adjust other pins as needed in config.h

+# Usage

+Press the knob in to wake the device (if sleeping).
+Rotate the knob to switch between views.
+For all views except settings, the device will remain on the current view and wake periodically to update.

+When on the settings view, press the knob in to enter settings.
+Rotate the knob to select a setting to edit, press the knob in to begin editing the selected setting.
+The device will automatically return to the temperature view after being idle for 30 seconds when in settings view.